 However, if you include our night at Los Cuernos, we spent a total of $69,155 CLP ($109 USD).

-I’ve written previously about how it’s easy to hike the W solo and this is the case for the Circuit too.
-One of the best ways of keeping costs down is to self-cater; along the W, it’s possible to spend over $50 USD per night only on food – a cost that is easily avoided.
+One of the best ways of keeping costs down is to plan on camping in Torres del Paine and to self-cater; along the W, it’s possible to spend over $50 USD per night only on food – a cost that is easily avoided.